Sacarianos/pokedexcli/README.md

 # **Pokedex CLI in Go** 🐾

-Welcome to the **Pokedex CLI** project!
-This command-line application, written in **Golang**, is a tool to explore Pokémon data in an interactive and efficient way.
-It’s not just about catching ‘em all—it’s about learning Golang concepts like HTTP requests, REPLs, caching, and more while building something fun and useful!
+This project is a Command-Line Interface (CLI) Pokedex built using the Go programming language.
+It interacts with the Pokémon API (PokeAPI) to fetch data about Pokémon, their locations, abilities, and more.
+With this project I learned essential Go concepts such as HTTP requests, data parsing, and handling user inputs in a REPL (Read-Eval-Print Loop) environment.

 ---